Writing a Scope of Work (SOW) for a website

 This document discusses the general items you need in a SOW for a website, but because projects can vary so much, you may need to include more items in your SOW.

-Today, we’re going to look at how to use BrainLeaf to produce a Scope of Work (SOW) document for your website or app project and get it approved by your client.
+Today, we’re going to look at how to produce a Scope of Work (SOW) document for your website or app project and get it approved by your client.
 This process has the following steps:

 - Define the project